masgalascharles/Snake-DQN-From-Scratch/README.md

 I discovered I could use my GPU for training very easily using CuPy.

 Network:

 (1848, 512) → (512, 256) → (256, 64) → (64, 4)
 Leaky ReLU activation

 State representation:
-- When the game is reset, the snake now starts with a random length from 2 to 221.
+- When the game is reset, the snake now starts with a random length from 2 to 221 (I got 221 from `environment.size ** 2 / 2`, so the snake could start at a length from 2 to half of the environment's area).
 It also starts in a random position, not just the center.
 This ensures the agent is exposed to a very wide variety of states, preventing it from overfitting to the usual starting state.
 - Flattened vector of the game display with shape (1, 1848)
 - The new state size comes from `environment.size ** 2 + environment.size * state_vector_size`
 - One hot encoded vectors now represent each of the things in the game: